Luca170/Authorization/README.md

 # Authorization
-simple web app with MOngoDb(no mongoose) where the user can login register and logout
+simple web app with MongoDB(no mongoose) where the user can login register and logout